leslie255/emu6502/README.md

 $ make all && ./bin/emu6502
 ```

-The emulator outputs a debug interface which traces the CPU and stack step by step, which can slow down the performance significantly.
-To disable that, add `--less-io` option to only output a `{x} cycles` prompt every 8 million ticks.
+By default, the emulator outputs a CLI debug interface that traces the state of the CPU and memory step by step.
+This can slow down the performance significantly.
+To run the emulator at maximum speed, add `--less-io` option to only output a `{x} MHz` prompt every 128 million cycles.

-An assembler is also going to be added.

 Note that the emulator likely won't work in big endian platforms.